Yaishnavi/Continuous-and-Discrete-Hopfield-Network/README.md

 * n_iter = choose the maximum number of iterations (very high for continuous case)
 * activation = "discrete" or "sigmoid" or "tanh" or "ReLU"
 * The value of input for discrete case should be {+1,-1}.
 The range of input for sigmoid case should be {0 to 1}
-* retrieved_output = The retrieved pattern after n_iter or on reaching stability
+* retrieved_output = The retrieved pattern after reaching stability or after n_iter
 * Asynchronous retrieval
 * i = total number of iterations